IRS Data Retrieval Option

 - A filtering question will ask you (and your parents when applicable) when and how you filed a 2015 tax return to determine if you can transfer tax information from the IRS into the FAFSA (see below for eligibility).

-- Enter the PIN number of the person whose tax information you are retrieving.
+- Enter the PIN or FSA ID of the person whose tax information you are retrieving.

 - Click "Link to IRS".